jerryawade/blive_replay/api_guide.md

   - Recording Management
   - Data Retrieval
   - Logs and Monitoring
+  - Thumbnail Management
 - Error Handling
 - Client Libraries
 - Security Best Practices

 ## Introduction

 The BLIVER RePlay API provides comprehensive programmatic access to the recording and streaming system.
-This guide offers detailed documentation, example requests, and code samples to help you integrate with the API.
+This guide offers detailed documentation, example requests, and code samples to help you integrate and utilize the API effectively.

 ## Authentication